 The WISE program continues to provide role models and mentors that support and empower young women to pursue their interests in STEM and other disciplines with curiosity, resilience, and research skills with diverse applications.
-In this 15th anniversary year of the WISE program, upwards of 30% of each class now is participating in the WISE, with recent years' classes hitting the 50%+ participation mark.
+As of last year's 15th anniversary of the WISE program, upwards of 40% of each class now is participating in the WISE, with recent years' classes hitting the 50%+ participation mark.
 GFS alumnae have pursued STEM majors in college in record numbers, with close to 70% of WISE participants going into STEM majors, including the social sciences.
 Regardless of their college and career paths, WISE alumnae report that the habits of mind they practice through the program serve them well and that becoming part of a research university community for a semester prepares them well for college.

-The WISE Program is available for juniors and seniors who seek an intensive, experiential STEAM opportunity at Johns Hopkins University.
+The WISE Program is available for juniors and seniors who seek an intensive, experiential STEAM opportunity at Johns Hopkins University and who meet the criteria for participation.
 Most WISE students participate for one semester during the academic year.
 Students with significant timing conflicts may be approved for a condensed summer WISE option.
 Application to the program occurs during the course selection process each spring.